 - Remove from oven, allow to cool in the pan for 10 minutes, then run a knife around the edge of the pan, remove the cake from the pan and cool complete.

 - Once the cake was cool, I cut the cake in half, so I had two disks of cake, because I wanted a smaller ratio of cake to mousse.
 Fanny used the whole cake.

-- For the coffee soak: Mix together 2 tablespoons BREWED coffee and 2 tablespoons simple syrup.
+- Mix together 2 tablespoons BREWED coffee and 2 tablespoons simple syrup.
 To make your own simple syrup, bring 1/4 cup sugar and 1/4 cup water to a simmer and cook until sugar is dissolved.

-- For chocolate mousse: Combine the dark chocolate, butter and coffee in a bowl set over a pan of simmering water, to make a double boiler.
+- Combine the dark chocolate, butter and coffee in a bowl set over a pan of simmering water, to make a double boiler.
 Turn off the heat and gently stir until smooth.
 Allow to cool slightly.

 - In a stand mixer, whip the egg whites until foamy.
 Add the sugar and continue whipping until the whites are medium peaks form (see my meringue video on instagram for a diagram of medium peaks).
 Transfer to another bowl.

 - Using the same bowl, whip the egg yolks until pale and fluffy, about 3 minutes.
 Slowly add the chocolate mixture.